 Beach Tennis is a rapidly growing sport and is increasingly attracting widespread interest around the world.

-The ITF Beach Tennis Tour (BTT) is no exception and, since it began in 2008, has already seen an increase of nearly six times the number of tournaments on the ITF BTT calendar.
+The ITF Beach Tennis Tour (BTT) is no exception and, since it began in 2008, has already seen an increase from 14 tournaments to nearly 300 by the end of 2015 on the ITF BTT calendar.

 This trend is expected to continue into the future as more countries succumb to the irresistible nature of the game.

 - ITF assumes responsibility for the development of the Beach Tennis Tour around the globe.

 - First European Beach Tennis Championships of the ITF era take place with Rome, Italy hosting.

 - Beach Tennis World Championships are staged for the first time in Rome, Italy.

 - Turkey assume the role as hosts of the European Beach Tennis Championships, which is the first major tournament to take place outside of Italy.